When Should My Business File for Bankruptcy?

 Types of Bankruptcy for Businesses

-Bankruptcy is available for individuals and businesses that are experiencing financial difficulty.
+Bankruptcy is available for people and businesses that are experiencing financial difficulty.
+There are different types of business entities, including:

-Depending on the kind of business you own, the amount of debt you have, and the revenue you bring in, different types of bankruptcy are available as options:
+Depending on the kind of business you own, the amount of debt you have, and the revenue you bring in, different types of bankruptcy are available as options.

-• Chapter 7 bankruptcy.
-Chapter 7 is called “liquidation bankruptcy” because it involves selling off assets and using the proceeds to repay creditors.
-Chapter 7 is often used by individuals to deal with personal debts (such as loans, mortgages, or credit card debt).
+Chapter 7 is often used by individuals to deal with personal debts, such as loans, mortgages, or credit card debt.
 However, companies may also use it to deal with business debts by selling off assets.
 In fact, it’s the most common type of bankruptcy.
-To qualify for chapter 7, individuals and businesses must pass the means test.
-This test ensures the debtor doesn’t have the financial means to repay debts under a debt reorganization plan.

-• Chapter 11 bankruptcy.
-Chapter 11 is a type of reorganization bankruptcy.
-Through the court-administered bankruptcy process, the debtor business works with its creditors to create a repayment plan in specified installments over the course of several years.
 Chapter 11 allows businesses to remain operational while paying off debts.
-Note that Chapter 11 provides a simplified and less expensive bankruptcy process in Subchapter V. Under current law, businesses with outstanding debts under a $7.5 million debt limit can qualify for the simplified process of Subchapter V. The debt limit was raised from $2.5 million in 2020 during the Covid-19 pandemic and may change in the future.
+Note that Chapter 11 provides a simplified and less expensive bankruptcy process in Subchapter V. Under current law, businesses with outstanding debts under a $3.02 million debt limit can qualify for the simplified process of Subchapter V.

-While chapter 7 liquidation is most common, when it comes to reorganizing a business in bankruptcy, “chapter 11 is what is utilized,” says Golubow.
+While Chapter 7 liquidation is most common, when it comes to reorganizing a business in bankruptcy, “Chapter 11 is what is utilized,” says Golubow.

 Should My Business File for Bankruptcy?

 “We try to keep clients as far away from bankruptcy as possible, but if there’s a need to file, then we’re ready to go,” says Golubow about working with clients.
+“We understand what bankruptcy can provide, but we also understand that bankruptcy can be expensive and time-consuming.”

-“In addition to that, they’re working overtime because they’re trying to run a business, but at the same time, they have to deal with all the requirements imposed upon them when they are a debtor in a bankruptcy case,” says Golubow.
+In addition to expense and time, Golubow gives other reasons why clients are often hesitant to pursue bankruptcy.
+“With many parties involved in a bankruptcy, [their financial affairs become] a matter of public record, and it can be very unsettling for clients to file bankruptcy because they realize that they’re a completely open book.
+Additionally, they’re working overtime because they’re trying to run a business, but at the same time, they have to deal with all the requirements imposed upon them when they are a debtor in a bankruptcy case.”

 Because of these drawbacks, an experienced bankruptcy attorney will help you consider other alternatives and use bankruptcy as a last resort.